Lumbee: Early efforts to gain federal recognition

 The people achieved state recognition as "Croatan Indians" in 1885.
 They first petitioned the federal government for recognition in 1888, but were rejected due to the Bureau of Indian Affairs' lack of funding.
 In 1911, at the request of the tribe, the North Carolina General Assembly passed legislation changing their name to "Indians of Robeson County."
-In 1913, over the objections of the existing federally recognized Cherokee Nation tribes in Oklahoma, the North Carolina legislators, based on a petition lobbied for and created by the Croatans, added "Cherokee" to the name of the Robeson County tribe.
-The tribe petitioned for federal recognition as "Cherokee" Indians, but it was denied.
-From 1913 to 1932, North Carolina legislators introduced bills in Congress as petitioned for by the Croatan faction to change the name of the people to Cherokee and gain federal recognition, but did not succeed.
+In 1913, future North Carolina Governor Angus McLean supported renaming the tribe to "Cherokee Indians of Robeson County" despite objections from some Lumbee people.
+The tribe had previously petitioned for federal recognition as "Cherokee" Indians, but it was denied.

-In the early 20th century, North Carolina requested federal assistance to collect information related to the status of Indians in the state.
-The Southeast tribes had been subject to Indian removal in the 1830s, and were assigned to reservations in Oklahoma.
-Those Indians remaining in the state were considered state and federal citizens; there were no Indian reservations in the state.
-The legislature was chiefly reviewing issues related to the state's treatment of the Cherokee descendants who lived in the state.
+From 1913 to 1932, North Carolina legislators introduced bills in Congress to change the name of the people to Cherokee and gain federal recognition, but did not succeed.

 In 1915, the report of Special Indian Agent O.M.
 McPherson of the Bureau of Indian Affairs, was sent to the North Carolina legislature.
 He primarily reported on the Cherokee in the state.
 He noted that the Indians of Robeson County had developed an extensive system of schools and a political organization.
 He thought that, as state-recognized Indians, they were eligible to attend federal Indian schools.
 But, as they were highly assimilated, spoke English, and already worked in the common state culture, he doubted that the federal Indian schools could meet their needs.
 Congress did not provide any additional funding to support education for Indians in North Carolina.

 In 1924, the Cherokee Indians of North Carolina petitioned for federal recognition as "Siouan Indians"; their request was rejected by the Bureau of Indian Affairs.
-The Congressional committees continued to refuse to have the federal government assume educational responsibility for the Indians of Robeson County, as they were state citizens and part of that jurisdiction's responsibility.
+That same year, representative Homer L. Lyon introduced legislation to federally recognize the Lumbee as the "Cherokee Indians of Robeson and Adjoining Counties," but the bill failed after opposition from Commissioner of Indian Affairs Charles H. Burke.
+In 1932, senator Josiah W. Bailey introduced a bill to recognize the Lumbee as Cherokee, but it failed after opposition from the Cherokee Nation and the Eastern Band of Cherokee Indians.